 If you have not had the pleasure of using our repeater system then you are missing experiencing its wide area of coverage.
 Stop by for a QSO with a BARS member or bring a friend along and try out the machines.
 These repeaters are open to all licensed Amateur Radio Operators!

-SKYWARN NET INFORMATION: If Skywarn nets are activated due to severe weather, please check the Six Meter Club of Chicago 2 meter repeater (146.970-, PL 107.2) for Skywarn net operations.
+If you do NOT hear Skywarn operations on the BARS Repeater System, please check the Six Meter Club of Chicago 2 meter repeater (146.970-, PL 107.2) for alternate SKYWARN net operations.
 The Six Meter Club of Chicago (SMCC) has graciously allowed BARS to use their 2 meter repeater as an alternate while the BARS repeaters are not fully fuctional.
 Many Thanks to SMCC!